-For members transitioning to a community-based residential alternative setting or who will be living with a relative or other caregiver, within the first 24 hours, the care coordinator will contact the member and within seven days after the person has transitioned to the community, the care coordinator will visit the member in his or her new residence.
+For members transitioning to a community-based residential alternative setting or who will be living with a relative or other caregiver, within the first 24 hours, the care coordinator will contact the member and within seven days after the person has transitioned to the community, the care coordinator will visit the member in their new residence.
 During the initial 90-day post-transition period, the care coordinator will:

-- Contact the member by telephone each month to ensure that the person-centered support plan: Is being followed. - Continues to meet the member's needs. - Ensure the member has successfully transitioned to the community. - Conduct additional face-to-face visits as necessary to address issues and/or concerns.

-• Ensure the member's needs are met.
+- Contact the member by telephone each month to ensure that the person-centered support plan: - Is being followed. - Continues to meet the member's needs. - Ensure the member has successfully transitioned to the community. - Conduct additional face-to-face visits as necessary to address issues and/or concerns. - Ensure the members' needs are met.